apnadkarni/tcl-cffi/README.md

 # Tcl cffi package

-This is the source code for the Tcl `cffi` package which permits calling C functions in shared libraries from within Tcl scripts.
-It is based on the `dyncall` library available from https://dyncall.org.
+This is the source code for the Tcl `cffi` package which permits calling C functions in shared libraries from within Tcl scripts via either the `libffi` or `dyncall` open source libraries.

 The package source repository is at https://github.com/apnadkarni/tcl-cffi.